Mental health is a misunderstood topic:

 When we feel any kind of pain—including emotional pain—our attention gets drawn to finding the quickest possible way to alleviate that pain.

-But, while pain is often an indicator of danger, that isn’t always.
+But, while pain is often an indicator of danger, it isn’t always.
 Emotional pain, no matter how severe, isn’t itself dangerous—no amount of sadness or anxiety, for example, can harm you.

 But it’s easy to get confused here.
 It’s easy to treat all pain as an indication of danger.
 And when we do that, it means channeling all our attention and energy toward escaping that pain.